-USAA Auto Insurance Coverages
+USAA Auto Insurance Review

 USAA provides standard coverages, such as liability, comprehensive and collision insurance, that you would expect from an auto insurer or that might be required in your state.
 In terms of additional coverage options, USAA has a wide variety of insurance offerings but does not offer anything that you wouldn't likely be able to find with a similar national insurer.

-Accident Forgiveness: With Accident Forgiveness, USAA auto insurance customers will not see their rates go up after one at-fault accident.
-Similar to GEICO's accident forgiveness program, this coverage can either be earned or purchased.
+With Accident Forgiveness, USAA auto insurance customers will not see their rates go up after one at-fault accident.
+Similar to Geico's accident forgiveness program, this coverage can either be earned or purchased.
 Qualifying drivers who have no at-fault accidents for five years while being insured with USAA will automatically receive this benefit.
 Purchasing this coverage could cost drivers an additional 4% in their auto insurance premiums, judging from the quotes we gathered.

-Towing and Labor: If you are in need of roadside assistance, having this coverage will pay for the cost of towing to the nearest repair shop, the cost of gas delivery, a tire change and any labor performed where your car broke down.
+If you are in need of roadside assistance, having this coverage will pay for the cost of towing to the nearest repair shop, the cost of gas delivery, a tire change and any labor performed where your car broke down.
 USAA will specify coverage limits on your individual policy.
 We found this coverage to cost an additional $18 on yearly auto insurance premiums for each driver profile we examined.

 Gap insurance is designed for drivers who finance or lease their vehicles, and it covers the difference between what drivers owe and what their cars are worth in the event of a total loss.
 USAA does not offer gap insurance for leased vehicles, though it does provide similar products for purchased vehicles.